bhurani1234567890/text-typing-animation/README.md

-# Welcome to Text Typing Animation
+# Welcome to Text Typing Animation!